argilla-io/argilla/docs/_source/getting_started/installation/configurations/user_management.md

 We differentiate between three types of users depending on their role:

 - **Owner**: The owner is the user who created the Argilla instance.
 It has full access to all workspaces and can create new users and workspaces.
-- **Admin**: An admin user can access all workspaces, but cannot create new users or workspaces.
+- **Admin**: An admin user can only access the workspaces it has been assigned to.
+Admin users can manage datasets on assigned workspaces.
-- **Annotator**: An annotator user can only access the workspaces it has been assigned to.
+- **Annotator**: As admin users, an annotator user can only access the workspaces it has been assigned to.

 An Argilla user composed of the following attributes: